sediqa01/pythonista_app/README.md

 To bring it all together, I've broken down each user story into a collection of granular tasks, intricately related to the overarching narrative.
 These tasks are the practical building blocks of execution, forming a tangible roadmap for my dedicated development team.
 They not only maintain the workflow's structure but also allow for a seamless division of labor.
 In essence, GitHub Project Boards, **user stories, milestones, MoSCo prioritization, acceptance criteria, and task breakdowns** create a harmonious symphony of project management.
 This approach keeps the project on the right track, ensuring that goals are met while fostering a culture of collaboration, organization, and the on-time delivery of a successful end product.
 [GitHub Project Board for Pythonista app](https://github.com/users/sediqa01/projects/7/views/1)

+### Note: The created issues for the Pythonista app can be found in [this repository](https://github.com/sediqa01/pythonista).
+I have created and linked the issues with the separate React repository dedicated to developing the front-end.

 ![GitHub Project Board for Pythonista app](docs/images/PB.png)
 ![GitHub Project Board for Pythonista app](docs/images/pb1.png)